-It’s time to replace those tired, old cabinet door handles with something new and fresh – so head to Bunnings to check out the extensive range.
+It's time to replace those tired, old cabinet door handles with something new and fresh – so head to Bunnings to check out their extensive range.
 To make things easy on ourselves, we opted for a black handle that matched the size of what was already there – in this case, 96mm – to avoid having to drill new holes.
-Choosing the same size handles is especially good if you’re renting and you don’t want to get in trouble with your landlord – just keep the old handles and swap them back when you move.
+Choosing the same size handles is especially good if you're renting and you don't want to get in trouble with your landlord – just keep the old handles and swap them back when you move.

 You may find the handles you want to replace are a different size to what was already there.
 This is where a template comes in handy – you can pick these up in store.
 Simply place it on the bottom corner of the door, opposite the hinges – the template has holes for each different cupboard and handle type, so pick the combination you want and use a pencil to mark up your drilling points.

 You can do this with a drill or screwdriver.
 Once these are off, you're ready to put the new handles on.
 Ours came with snap screws, which we snapped off to the correct size – you'll need some pliers to do this.
 Then it's as simple as screwing them in.

 If you're not doing a simple swap, check you've marked the drill points correctly by taking your handle and placing it next to your pencil marks – once everything is lined up, drill a hole all the way through the door.
 Use a slightly wider drill bit than the screws.
 A good tip when putting your handles on is to lightly screw in the top part so it's finger-tight before affixing the bottom one – this way you've got some wriggle room.
 Once they're both in, tighten away!